TheGamerASD/AWBW-Design-Maps-Improved/README.md

 ![](https://github.com/TheGamerASD/AWBW-Design-Maps-Improved/blob/main/images/createmapform.png)

 The create map form has been improved to make it easier to create a map.
+In addition, you can now create maps up to 50x50, though you still won't be able to edit tiles after the 1,333rd tile.
 ### Fileless Upload Map

 ![](https://github.com/TheGamerASD/AWBW-Design-Maps-Improved/blob/main/images/uploadmap.png)